-Essential reading: Playstation VR review
+Essential reading: Best VR games for 2017

 Total immersion is what everyone making a VR headset, game or app is aiming towards - making the virtual reality experience so real that we forget the computer, headgear and accessories and act exactly as we would in the real world.
 So how do we get there?

 The goal of the hardware is to create what appears to be a life size, 3D virtual environment without the boundaries we usually associate with TV or computer screens.
 So whichever way you look, the screen mounted to your face follows you.
-This is unlike AR which overlays graphics onto your view of the real world.
+This is unlike augmented reality, which overlays graphics onto your view of the real world.

 The future: Virtual reality versus augmented reality